 All our teachers are highly trained, professional musicians.

 Can I apply for scholarships?

 Yes.
-Fine arts students are eligible for both humanities scholarships (Professor Sophocles M. Sophocles Scholarship, The Mervin R. Lowe Humanities Scholarship) and applied/studio scholarships (vocal performance, string and chamber music, pep band, wind performance, and dance).
+Fine arts students are eligible for both humanities scholarships (Professor Sophocles M. Sophocles Scholarship, The Mervin R. Lowe Humanities Scholarship) and an instrumental music scholarship (wind ensemble/pep band).